TobiasVanDyk/Netgear-A6210/README.md

 In particular, the driver supports several USB dongles such as Netgear-A6210, ASUS USB-AC54, ASUS USB-AC55, ASUS USB-N53 and EDUP EP-AC1601.

-<b> Linux kernel versions 4.15.xx (as used in Mint 19.1) has been tested. </b>
+<b> Linux kernel versions 4.15.xx (as used in Mint 19.1) have been tested. </b>

-<i> Note that I did use ukuu to install Linux kernels 4.19 and 4.20 in Mint 19.1, which has support for the Mediatek MT76* devices.
-The Asus AC54 did not work with these kernels.</i>
+<i> Note that I did use ukuu to install Linux kernels 4.19 and 4.20 in Mint 19.1, which has module support for the Mediatek MT76* devices.
+Despite this, the Asus AC54 did not work with these kernels - the message was "invalid firmware".</i>

 The supported chipsets can be present in other devices.
-To include additional devices, you need to add corresponding VendorID, DeviceID into the file "rtusb_dev_id.c"
+To include additional devices, you need to add corresponding VendorID, DeviceID into the file rtusb_dev_id.c

 ### {USB_DEVICE(0x0B05, 0x1833), .driver_info = RLT_MAC_BASE}, /* ASUS USB-AC54 */

-yields a working Asus USB-AC54 WiFi in Linux Mint 19.1
+This then yields a working Asus USB-AC54 Wi-Fi in Linux Mint 19.1

 To compile and install the driver follow the steps below but also note the comments here: